dawelab/Centromere_Engineering/README.md

 step3: Gene read count is sum in R and DESeq is used to perform fold change, RLEs and DEG analysis.

 step4: The visualization is done by customize R script.
+Putting two histograms in one plot only requires a scale factor to shirk or enlarge one distribution.
+Here is a trick, fix one distribution you like and scale the other one!

 3. EM-seq: